 The best way to explore Karelia’s sites is to combine it with your vacation in St Petersburg, from where you just take an overnight train (to Petrozavodsk).
 Check our Karelia tours and discover this majestic Nordic region of Russia.

 The Kazan Kremlin is a collection of buildings from the 10th to the 16th centuries that make up the chief citadel of Tatarstan Republic.
 The Tatars are a Muslim Turkic people and one of the largest ethnic groups in Russia.
 Kazan was conquered in the name of Christianity by Ivan the Terrible in 1552.
-Although it bears little resemblance to the original citadel, The Tatar fortress is still a place of pilgrimage, and the world’s only centre of Tatar National Culture.
+Although it bears little resemblance to the original citadel, The Tatar fortress is still a place of pilgrimage and the world’s only centre of Tatar National Culture.

 The site contains a number of elaborate buildings including the iconic leaning Söyembikä Tower (of somewhat mysterious origins).
-You’ll also be able to explore the beautiful Qol-Şärif (Kul-Sarif) Mosque and museum of Islamic Culture, the Assumption Church, and a large museum complex which covers Natural History, the Great-Patriotic Memorial War Museum, the National Art Gallery of Tatarstan and the Kazan Hermitage (a cute mini Hermitage displaying items on loan from its much larger cousin in St Petersburg).
+You’ll also be able to explore the beautiful Qol-Şärif (Kul-Sarif) Mosque and Museum of Islamic Culture, the Assumption Church, and a large museum complex which covers Natural History, the Great-Patriotic Memorial War Museum, the National Art Gallery of Tatarstan and the Kazan Hermitage (a cute mini Hermitage displaying items on loan from its much larger cousin in St Petersburg).

-The Bolghar Architectural and Archaeological Complex is considered of great historical importance as the site of the medieval city of Bolgar from the 7th and 15th centuries AD.
+The Bolgar Architectural and Archaeological Complex is considered of great historical importance as the site of the medieval city of Bolgar from the 7th and 15th centuries AD.
 Some structures remain, including a moat, wall and several religious and civil structures.
 It’s believed Bolgar played a pivotal role in the formation of civilizations and cultures, set at the crossroads of trade, economic, cultural and political exchange between Europe, Asia and the Middle East.

 The Assumption Cathedral and Monastery of Sviyazhsk is located on an island town in the at the confluence of the Volga and Schucka Rivers.
 Founded by the ever-hard working Ivan the Terrible in 1551, it formed the crossroads of the Silk and Volga routes, bring power, trade and influence to Russia from the East.
 It houses some of rarest examples of Eastern Orthodox mural paintings, including the world’s only fresco of St Christopher bearing the head of a horse.